lucidrains/gateloop-transformer/README.md

 Update 7: Ablating state transition shows expected negative result.
 Ablating complex valued states though, I see no difference, at least, early in the run.

+Update 8: Directly projecting to `kv` with one projection for the max-heads setting (instead of keys and values separately followed by element-wise multiplication) yields similar results

 ### Install

 ```bash